TRSx-website/content-ops-starter/content/pages/index.md

         text: >
-          With combined decades of software development and customer experience expertise, we build solutions that are reliable, scalable, and focused on solving the key issues all while being beautifully designed with the end users in mind.
+          With combined decades of software development and customer experience expertise, we build solutions that are reliable, scalable, and focused on solving the key issues all while beautifully designed.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark